cloudify-cosmo/docs.getcloudify.org/content/cli/bootstrap.md

 `BLUEPRINT_PATH` -      is a path to the manager-blueprint used to bootstrap the
                         manager.

-Note that `--validate-only` will validate resource creation without actually validating the host's OS type, Available Memory, etc.. as the host doesn't necessarily exist prior to bootstrapping.
+Note that `--validate-only` validates resource creation without actually validating the host's OS type, available memory, etc. because the host does not necessarily exist prior to bootstrapping.

-`--skip-validations`, on the other hand, will skip both resource creation validation AND any additional validations done on the host once it is up.
+`--skip-validations` skips both resource creation validation *and* any additional validations performed on the host after it is running.

 #### Optional flags